AlexBIrvine/WGU-Book-Lecture-Notes/Business of IT - Applications/ITIL Study Sheet.md

 <u>**Incident Management**</u>: Minimizes the negative impact of incidents by restoring normal service operation ASAP.

 <u>**IT Asset Management**</u>: Manages the full life cycle of all IT assets.

+"Craig Marduk": "Your favorite wrestler Marduk is back in Season 2 DLC!\n Marduk has a unique grappling style which involves using 'mounts' as a way to land his high damage mixups, and keeping the opponent away from him through defensively utilizing his long pokes.\n
+Marduk's strong points are definitely his defense acquired thanks to his long reach, as well as his many mixup potential in neutral, oki, and mount.\n
+Combined with his easy commands, Marduk is definitely a easy and strong character that you can see in tournaments.\n His biggest weakness is that his moves are sidesteppable, and that he surprisingly does not do well in close combat.\n If you were looking for a burly character with high damage who likes playing keepaway until he is ready, surprise!
+Marduk will be perfect for you!\nRecommended Players: Knee, The JON",